luucyadmin/luucy-cli/doc/upgrade-6.1.md

 4. Remove unintended imports: You may have accidentally imported some code from the `typescript` library, fix this by removing all `import { ... } from 'typescript'` statements at the start of your plugin.ts

-5. If your code is getting big, you can now move some parts to other files and import them like in any other typescript project (with `import { ... } from './somefile'`)
+5. (optional) If your code is getting big, you can now move some parts to other files and import them like in any other typescript project (with `import { ... } from './somefile'`)

 6. Run the following commands in a terminal
 ```